ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 For example, ```filename.mp3``` might have a sidecar file named ```filename.txt```, which would typically be lyrics for a song, and a sidecar file named ```filename.jpg```, which would typically be the cover art to the song.

 Another example is when a program like ```whatever.exe``` has a ```whatever.ini`` *INI file* for its settings; That *INI* file is a sidecar file the *EXE* file.

+😢 *Lyriclessness*: This meaning is specific to this project: Lyriclessness is a state in which a song’s lyrics cannot be found on the internet.
+At this point of giving up on our lyrics search, we can “approve” the lyriclessness state to mark our task as complete.

 </details>

 -----------------------------------------------------------------------------------------------------------------------------------------------